 Step 6 - Style the Newsletter Block

-You can use the Style Editor to change the appearance of your Newsletter Block.
-In the Home Menu, click Design, and then click Style Editor.
+You can use Site Styles to change the appearance of your Newsletter Block.
+In the Home Menu, click Design, and then click Site Styles.

 Scroll down to the Newsletter Block section.
 Options vary across templates, but you'll see some or all of the following style tweaks:

 - Style - Choose from Dark, Light, or Custom